unnamedwaffle/CulturalBoardGame/README.md

 # CulturalBoardGame
-//hehe welcome to this website, whoever reads this shouldn't be doing it
+hehe welcome to this website, whoever reads this shouldn't be doing it